Safety and Prevention

 Goals and Results

-Of accidents and abnormal conditions, those with a severity level of 18 points or more, as specified by the Japan Petrochemical Industry Association (JPCA) under the Center for Chemical Process Safety (CCPS) evaluation procedures.
+Accidents and abnormal conditions with a severity level of 18 points or more, as specified by the Japan Petrochemical Industry Association (JPCA) under the Center for Chemical Process Safety (CCPS) evaluation procedures, or events that involve death.

 Events that were legally handled as an abnormal condition or accident among the reported explosions, fires, leakages, bursts, breakages, or abnormal reactions.
-This classification was revised in fiscal 2021 to exclude leakage of CFCs and small amount leakages.
+However, such abnormal conditions or accidents exclude leakage of CFCs and small amount leakages.

 *1Serious Occupational Injuries: